atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 ### Bitbucket scaling up issue with NFS

-There is an intermittent issue where scaling the Bitbucket cluster up resulted in new pods not being able to aquire a lock on shared home.
+There is an intermittent issue when scaling the Bitbucket cluster up results in new pods not being able to acquire a lock on the shared home.

 Log file: